 What does this question imply?
 It implies the possibility that an innocent person might be put to death.
-Supposedly, this should convince us that capital punishment is wrong.
+Supposedly, the existence of this possibility should convince us that capital punishment is inherently wrong.

 The morality of the death penalty is examined every time an execution has media attention.
 Here are some common objections to the death penalty:

 - Capital punishment is implemented with racial prejudice.